Frequently Asked Questions

 What if my child wants to use their own device for school?

 Students are required to use a school-issued Chromebook.
-However, in certain special circumstances, students may be granted temporary permission to bring their own device under special circumstances.
+However, under special circumstances, students may be granted temporary permission to bring their own device.
 To request this permission, please email [email protected] outlining the reason(s) for your request.
 If approved, the IT Department will share the applicable policies and procedures.

 Can my scholar use the Chromebook for non-educational purposes like gaming or streaming when at home?